Emmanuel L. Di Rossetti

 Paul Bourget on France since 1789

-Paul Bourget wrote: "We must choose; either the people of 1789 were right and the whole ancient edifice must fall; or they were wrong and it is their work that must be destroyed to restore France."
+Paul Bourget wrote: "A choice must be made; either the people of 1789 were right and the entire ancient edifice must fall; or they were wrong and it is their work that must be destroyed to restore France."
 Continue reading

 -

 Antigone did not come to life at dusk.
-Antigone is born with dawn.
-It is at daybreak that Antigone becomes anti, which means facing, not against.
-As the Argive army ebbs, Antigone emerges from the shadows where she might have resided all her life, not to solve the riddle of the Sphinx, as her Continue reading
+Antigone was born with the dawn.
+It is at daybreak that Antigone becomes "anti," meaning facing, not against.
+With the retreat of the Argive army, Antigone emerges from the shadows where she could have remained all her life, not to solve the riddle of the Sphinx like her… Continue reading

 -